yao-laboratory/cellMarkerPipe/README.md

 (5) COMET ([Paper](https://doi.org/10.15252/msb.20199005))
 (6) COSG ([Paper](https://doi.org/10.1093/bib/bbab579))

-### Installation
+## 2. Installation
 This pipeline supports different gene-selection methods writen by different language (python & R).
-You candownload the package from github,
+Install the running environment for each of the above tools are critical.
+##### Step 1: Download cellMarkerPipe
+Please download the package directly from github (git clone). (or You may download our entire package as a zip file)
 ```shell
 git clone https://github.com/yao-laboratory/cellMarkerPipe.git
 ```
+##### Step 2: One-stop environment installation using bash (.sh) file
-After you get the package, you can directly go to the folder of cellMarkerPipe/environment to use the `Method.sh` file to install the method you want to use.
-For example, if you want to use the FindAllMarkers method embeded in the seurat, you should use `seurat.sh` to set the envrionment and install all nessesary dependencies
+Go to the folder of cellMarkerPipe
+Run bash file in environment/*.sh to install the method environment that you want to use.
+For example, if you want to use the "FindAllMarkers method" or any marker gene selection algorithms provided by Seurat, you should use `seurat.sh` to set the envrionment.
+It will install all nessesary dependencies in the bash file.

 ```shell
 bash environment/seurat.sh
 ```

-In the `seurat.sh` file, firstly anaconda is used to set up envrionment, then the package are installed with pip.
-These steps have been included into installing files under folder `envrionment`.
-Some methods have dependence conflict.
-You have to use the right one to set up environment.
-For example, if you want to use seurat method, then you should run command and activate environment.
+##### (Alternative) Step 2: Step-by-step environment installation
+This will be useful if running above bash file is difficult to accomplish in your system, or you need more freedom in specify environment name, or you need some flexibility.
+Step-by-step installation can be easily followed up and done by looking into the steps inside environment/*.sh file

+We use Seurat method as an example.

+(1)
+After you make sure anaconda is available, you should run command to install environment from yaml file and activate environment.
 ``` shell
 cp environment/seurat.yaml ./
 conda env create -f seurat.yaml
 ```
 Then you should have a customized conda envrionment named seurat_env with cellMarkerPipe installed.
-To use cellMarkerPipe, you firstly need to activate this envrionment.
+To use cellMarkerPipe, you need to activate this envrionment.
 ``` shell
 conda activate seurat_env
 ```
-If user experiences hard time in conda installation, mamba is a good subsitution.
+If you experience hard time in conda installation, mamba is a good subsitution.
 ``` shell
 conda create -n my_env
 conda activate my_env
 conda install -c conda-forge mamba # if you haven't got mamba in your system
 mamba env update -n my_env --file seurat.yaml
 ```
+(2)
+You may need to install additional packages for some method.

-As for what packages are required excpet the ones listed in .yaml file, please check the .sh files corresponding to each method under the envrionment folder.
+As for what additional packages are required excpet the ones listed in .yaml file, please check the .sh files corresponding to each method under the envrionment folder.

+(3)
-Under the envrionment seurat_env, you can use pip to install this package under the folder cellMarkerPipe.
+After you successfully install the method envrionment seurat_env, you can use pip to register this package 'cellMarkerPipe' to your own python path so that you can run commands in any location.
 ``` shell
 pip install -e .
 ```
+##### Step 3: Simple test for the installation
-The enviroment and software should be created and installed after this step.
-And you can check whether the installation is successful by running cellMarkerPipe in command line at any directory.
+The enviroment and packages should be created and installed from above steps.
+And you can check whether the installation is successful by running cellMarkerPipe in command line from any directory.
 ``` shell
 cellMarkerPipe --version
 ```